fish shell scripting manual

 Since all fish variables are lists, you can access individual elements using [n]

-element (not 0 index).
+for the first element (not 0 index).
 Here’s an example.
-And negative numbers access elements from the end.
+And negative numbers access elements

 set LIST one two three